wxyhly-en/wxyhly-en.github.io/source/_posts/gaqr.md

 - Partially identical, like $e\_{xy}e\_{xz}$: $e\_{xy}e\_{xz}=e\_xe\_ye\_xe\_z=-e\_x(e\_xe\_y)e\_z=-(e\_xe\_x)e\_ye\_z=-e\_{yz}$
 - Completely different, like $e\_{xy}e\_{zw}$: $e\_{xy}e\_{zw}=e\_xe\_ye\_ze\_w=e_{xyzw}$

 Observing that after combining like terms, we get three parts added together: scalar part + 2-vector part + 4-vector part.
-It's not hard to see that except for the scalar part differing by a sign, each part's result is exactly the multiplication given in the opening table, so we have $\boldsymbol {A B}=-\boldsymbol A\cdot \boldsymbol B + \boldsymbol A\times \boldsymbol B + \boldsymbol A\wedge \boldsymbol B$.
+It's not hard to see that except for the scalar part differing by a sign, each part's result is exactly the multiplication given in the opening table, so we have $\mathrm {A B}=-\mathrm A\cdot \mathrm B + \mathrm A\times \mathrm B + \mathrm A\wedge \mathrm B$.

 ## Geometric Algebra is a Graded Algebra
 We call this mixed vector containing different dimensions a Multivector.
 For a multivector $A$, we define a projection operator: $\left\langle A\right\rangle\_k$ represents taking the k-vector part of multivector $A$.
 This way we can define the outer product using geometric algebra: (Here $\left\langle A\right\rangle\_m$ and $\left\langle B\right\rangle\_n$ represent two pure m-vectors and n-vectors)